elkhanzada/elkhanzada.github.io/index.md

 I am a MSc candidate in [CSE](https://cse.unist.ac.kr/) at [UNIST](https://www.unist.ac.kr/) advised by Prof. [Seungryul Baek](https://sites.google.com/site/bsrvision00/) where I am a member of UNIST Vision and Learning ([UVL](http://vision.unist.ac.kr)) Lab.
 My current research interests include human pose estimation, action recognition, deep learning.

-From the very beginning of undergraduate studies (sophomore), I have been interested in participating in research activities in the areas of Computer Science.
-During 2020, I have worked as a research assistant in Software Engineering lab with focus on patch validation, and later I was a research assistant in Applied Cryptography lab with focus on privacy-preserving machine learning.

-I am also creator of two quiz games, namely Tapmaca and Paytaxt which are published in Google Play Store.
-The former has over 100 thousand and the latter has over 10 thousand downloads.

 ## Research Interests

 - **Computer Vision:** human pose estimation, action recognition, object detection, semantic segmentation